-Now that you’ve published a form on your website, you might be wondering what percentage of form visitors are actually making it to the finish line.
+Now that you’ve published a form on your website and improve your data management, you might be wondering what percentage of form visitors are actually making it to the finish line.
 In short, answers are in store for you in Google Analytics.

 If you browse our Knowledge Base, you’ll find a conversion tracking how-to that involves pasting either the legacy code or the preferred Universal Analytics code on your form’s thank-you page.
 Although that does the job, it didn’t match our “no-coding required” M.O.

 So, if code makes you cringe, here’s how you can track conversions without having to tamper with the tech: